 - Tortured Ecologies: Contemporary Women's Fiction and Climate Discourse, invited speaker, Manchester SALC Research Seminar Series, May 2017

 - ‘Migration and Climate Discourse in Maggie Gee’s The Ice People (1998) and Octavia Butler’s Parable of the Sower (1992)’ at the Mediating Climate Change Conference, University of Leeds, July 2017

-I am the Postgraduate Co-Ordinator for the Environmental Humanities Research Group, and run the regular Environmental Humanities Reading Group sessions.
-I am currently the Project Administrator for the Land Lines: British Nature Writing AHRC Project, and I am on the organising panel for the conference A Hostile Climate?: Mutlidisciplinary Perspectives on Climate Change (University of Leeds, April 8th 2019) https://ahostileclimateconference.wordpress.com/.
-I am an 'Under Her Eye' Fellow for the climate change charity Invisible Dust, and have worked with the Priestley International Centre for Climate on the #MyClimate campaign as part of the Green Great Britain Week 2018.
-In 2017 I worked at the Rachel Carson Center at LMU Munich as an Editorial Assistant for the journal Global Environment.
+I was the Postgraduate Co-Ordinator for the Environmental Humanities Research Group in 2018, and ran the regular Environmental Humanities Reading Group sessions.
+From 2017-2019 I was the Project Administrator for the Land Lines: British Nature Writing AHRC Project, and in April 2019 I co-organised the conference A Hostile Climate?: Mutlidisciplinary Perspectives on Climate Change (University of Leeds, April 8th 2019) https://ahostileclimateconference.wordpress.com/.
+In 2018 I was an 'Under Her Eye' Fellow for the climate change charity Invisible Dust, assisting with the conference ‘Under Her Eye: Women and Climate Change’ (British Library, London, June 2018), and have worked with the Priestley International Centre for Climate on the #MyClimate campaign as part of the Green Great Britain Week 2018.
+In 2017 I spent a month at the Rachel Carson Center at LMU Munich as an Editorial Assistant for the journal Global Environment.